Atlanta Early Music Alliance

 AEMA is a 501(c)(3) organization (EIN: 58-2200179) and all membership dues and contributions are tax deductible, according to current IRS rules (IRS Publication 526, Charitable Contributions).
 Our Bylaws are available at this link.

-It is the mission of the Atlanta Early Music Alliance to foster enjoyment and awareness of the historically informed performance of music, with special emphasis on music written before 1800.
+It is the mission of the Atlanta Early Music Alliance to foster enjoyment and awareness of historically informed performance, with special emphasis on music written before 1800.
 Its mission will be accomplished through dissemination and coordination of information, education, and financial support.

 Accomplishing Our Mission: